logo

 How Do Decimal Odds Work?

-Decimal odds display the total payout, including stake.
-The formula is simple: Payout = Stake × Odds.
-For example, a $100 bet at 4.00 odds returns $400 total ($300 profit + $100 stake).
+Decimal odds show the total payout, including your initial stake.
+The formula is straightforward: Payout = Stake × Odds.
+For example, a $100 NZD bet at 4.00 odds returns $400 NZD total ($300 profit + $100 stake).

 How Do Sportsbooks Make Money from Odds?